 Earlier this year, I decided to be smarter with my vacation spending.
 Instead of going on a vacation and counting the cost afterwards, I resolved to set a budget and save up for my vacation in advance.
 I created an “NYC” Envelope in Goodbudget and filled it with a portion of my paycheck each month.
 After several months of saving, my NYC Envelope was full and Goodbudget was ready to fly with me to New York!

-I had never tracked my vacation spending before, but I knew I wanted to keep track of how much I spent in each budgeting category.
-So, I recorded my expenses in their usual Envelopes, but tagged each transaction #NYC.
+I had never tracked my vacation spending before, and while there are multiple ways I could have done that, I knew I wanted to keep track of how much I spent in each budgeting category.
+So, I recorded my expenses in their usual Envelopes, and tagged each transaction #NYC.
+And because I’d be spending out of my regular Envelopes instead of the Goal Envelope I saved up in, I knew I’d also need to pay back my regular Envelopes when my vacation was over by transferring in the money I’d saved up in my Goal Envelope.

 Because I had already set aside enough to pay for my vacation, I didn’t have to worry about how much things cost while I was there.
 This allowed me to simply enjoy my time and make the most of it.